 I have really good luck with peppers.
 I’m planning on Jalapenos, Sweet peppers, and a bell pepper plant.
 I’ll probably just purchase the bell pepper plant and start the others from seed.

 Stefan got me a strawberry pot for my birthday so the strawberries will be dug up and transplanted.
 It will be easier to protect them from the squirrels.
+Although I don’t think the little critters will be too much of a problem this year since last fall we had to get squirrel removal to stop them from invading our attic.
 I’ve also read that getting rid of the shoots from the plant will increase yield.
 I plan on doing that in 2013 since I didn’t get a single strawberry this year!

 Beans and Peas